 Both part-time and full-time students are able to enjoy their stay in modern bedrooms, whilst being part of the older heritage that is evident in such areas as the College chapel, the Library and Lecture Room 3

-BA Theology students
+BA Theology and Ministry students

 Accommodation is in en-suite rooms which are situated in the main college building.
 A typical room is shown in the photograph opposite.